ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-6-2.md

-Chapter 8: Techniques for Selecting and Implementing Tools and Resources for Effective Problem-Solving
+Techniques for Selecting and Implementing Tools and Resources for Effective Problem-Solving
 ======================================================================================================

 In this chapter, we will explore techniques for selecting and implementing tools and resources to enhance your problem-solving skills.
 By utilizing the right tools and resources, you can approach problems with greater efficiency and effectiveness.
 This chapter will guide you on how to make informed choices and successfully integrate these tools into your problem-solving process.